less/less-docs/content/usage/v2-upgrade.md

 ### Clean CSS

 We have removed the dependency on clean css and moved it to a [plugin](https://github.com/less/less-plugin-clean-css).
-This allows us to 1. update the dependency and integration without a less release 2.
-Does not tie people who do not use clean css into having it downloaded by npm.
+This allows us to:

+1. update the dependency and integration without a less release
+2. not tie people who do not use clean css into having it downloaded by npm.

 The usage is similar, just install the plugin (`npm install -g less-plugin-clean-css`) then tell less to use it by using the `--clean-css` argument.